SajavaC/SalesDB/README.md

 This database follows a three-stage workflow that transforms raw sales data into information that supports supply chain and operation decisions.

-### Stage 1: Data Preparation & Validation
+### Stage 1: ETL & Data Preparation

-The first stage focuses on preparing imported data and ensuring it is ready for analysis.
+These queries import, standardize, and transform data from multiple business systems into a unified dataset ready for analysis.

 #### `Update_Oursales_items.sql` & `Update_Oursales_modifiers.sql`
 Match store names from POS sales reports with the company's master store list.